Sally-Anne Watson Kane’s professional development, awards

-15 August 2019: attended Life Stories Australia (LSA) interactive webinar: Setting up life story contracts/agreements.
+15 August 2019: attended Setting up life story contracts/agreements interactive webinar, presented by Life Stories Australia (LSA).

-10 August 2019: attended Bendigo Writers Festival – seminar, Reporting Pell.
-Interviewing victims; writing and publishing stories of sexual abuse; ethics; post-traumatic stress disorder.
-Presented by Louise Milligan
+10 August 2019: attended Reporting Pell seminar, presented by Louise Milligan (Bendigo Writers Festival – Writers Victoria).
+About interviewing victims; writing and publishing stories of sexual abuse; ethics; post-traumatic stress disorder.

-28 June 2019: attended Queensland Writers Centre livestreaming interactive all-day workshop, Writing trauma and traumatised characters.
+28 June 2019: attended Writing trauma and traumatised characters all day workshop, presented by Lea Scott and Queensland Writers Centre.
 Participated in sessions including: trauma and PTSD in memoir, biography and fiction; interviewing trauma survivors; neuroscience of trauma; ethics; self-care for writers, editors or researchers dealing with vicarious trauma; building trauma/PTSD symptoms into the narrative structure; post-traumatic growth arc within the narrative.
-Presented by Lea Scott.

 - Editing non-fiction, memoir and trauma: Memoir and life writing; Editing personal trauma stories – practical tips to limit the emotional cost; Life writing – how can it do good and how can it cause harm?; When to care and not to care – the editor’s angst; Ethical considerations of editing an autobiographical work…